Roseinfire/HtmlS/README.md

 <script type="hscript"></script>
 </head>
 ```
-> There are only five attributes
+> There are only five
 ### layout
 General plan of the your page.
 Related to `<head>`.
 Currently support three layouts: